unuaunco/rideon-for-drivers/readme.md

 ## Installation

+Please send the requirement email to pardusurbanus@protonmail.com or rodo@rideon.group to get installation artifacts.

-Configure MySQL instance and export `database.zip` dump to the database.
+Configure MySQL instance and export `database.zip` (need to send) dump to the database.

 Configure `.env` file same way as in `.env.development` file.